-3.2.4 - Balance the Weight
+3.2.4 - BALANCE THE WEIGHT

 Poor weight balance can make vehicle handling unsafe.
 Too much weight on the steering axle can cause hard steering.
 It can damage the steering axle and tires.
 Under-loaded front axles (caused by shifting weight too far to the rear) can make the steering axle weight too light to steer safely.
 Too little weight on the driving axles can cause poor traction.
 The drive wheels may spin easily.
 During bad weather, the truck may not be able to keep going.
 Weight that is loaded so there is a high center of gravity causes greater chance of rollover.
 On flat bed vehicles, there is also a greater chance that the load will shift to the side or fall off.
 See Figure 3.1.
 3.3 - Securing Cargo

-3.3.1 - Blocking and Bracing
+3.3.1 - BLOCKING AND BRACING

 Blocking is used in the front, back, and/or sides of a piece of cargo to keep it from sliding.
 Blocking is shaped to fit snugly against cargo.
 It is secured to the cargo deck to prevent cargo movement.
 Bracing is also used to prevent movement of cargo.
-Bracing goes from the upper part of the cargo to the floor and/or walls of the cargo compartment.
+Bracing goes from the upper part of the cargo to the floor and/ or walls of the cargo compartment.

-3.3.2 - Cargo Tiedown
+3.3.2 - CARGO TIEDOWN

 On flatbed trailers or trailers without sides, cargo must be secured to keep it from shifting or falling off.
 In closed vans, tiedowns can also be important to prevent cargo shifting that may affect the handling of the vehicle.
 Tiedowns must be of the proper type and proper strength.
-The combined strength of all cargo tiedowns must be strong enough to lift one and one-half times the weight of the piece of cargo tied down.
+Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
 Proper tiedown equipment must be used, including ropes, straps, chains, and tensioning devices (winches, ratchets, clinching components).
 Tiedowns must be attached to the vehicle correctly (hooks, bolts, rails, rings).
 See figure 3.2.